 "Despite Donald Trump's boasting, submitting his personal financial disclosure form is no breakthrough for transparency," Clinton campaign spokeswoman Christina Reynolds said.
 "The true test for Donald Trump is whether he will adhere to the precedent followed by every presidential candidate in the modern era and make his tax returns available, as Hillary Clinton has done."

 Earlier in the day, Trump announced he had submitted his candidate financial disclosure form to the FEC.
 He said it showed "a tremendous cash flow" and growing revenues from his businesses.
-The form — which will be publicly available after an initial review by the government — should offer updated information about the value of his assets and the revenues produced by his businesses.
+The form — it will be publicly available after an initial review by the government — should offer updated information about the value of his assets and the revenues produced by his businesses.
 According to Trump, over the last 17 months his businesses' revenues grew by $190 million, and he earned $557 million in income.

 Clinton's speeches to Wall Street interests between 2013 and 2015 spurred questions about her own lack of transparency, leading to repeated calls from her Democratic rival, Bernie Sanders, for transcripts of her talks to banks, investment houses and other financial interests.